metadb-project/metadb/doc/admin_guide.md

 The `--origin` should be the same as used for the reset.

+Note that the metadb server currently does not give any indication that it has finished re-streaming, except that running it with `--debug` will typically show updates slowing down.
+The precise timing when "metadb clean" is run is not critical, but it is preferable to run it late rather than early.
+(Having the server report that initial streaming or re-streaming has finished is a planned feature.)

 7. Start the server.

-If a failed stream is re-streamed without following the process above, then the analytic database may become unsynchronized with the source.
+Until a failed stream is re-streamed by following the process above, the analytic database may continue to be unsynchronized with the source.